 The potential for contamination to be present on the site as a result of existing or recent activities is limited to the use of agricultural chemicals (fertilisers and pesticides).
 Potential sources of contamination as a result of historic land-use are much the same for the majority of the site, with the exception of fuel-storage, which is understood to have existed in the form of an above-ground fuel storage tank adjacent to the former sports pavillion in the southeast corner of the site.
 In addition, the Millard Consulting Engineers phase 1 report makes reference to the presence of an above ground tank located in the central part of the northern site boundary.
-It is understood that the tank supplied a generator during the observations made in 2006.
-However, there was no evidence of its existence during the latest investigation and it is considered that it may have been a reference to a tank outside of the site boundary for the current study.
+It is understood that the tank supplied a generator during the latest investigation and it is considered that it may have been a reference to a tank outside of the site boundary for the current study.